 Lucille Bish, Bio: Lucille Bish is the Director of Community Services for the Regional Municipality of Waterloo.
 Waterloo Region (pop.
 562,000) encompasses the cities of Cambridge, Kitchener and Waterloo as well as four rural townships, and is home to many well-known academic, high tech, manufacturing and insurance organizations including University of Waterloo, Blackberry, Toyota, and Manulife.

 Lucille’s responsibilities include the Regional Library System, population forecasting, heritage conservation, cultural planning, public art for Regional properties, and the three museums owned by the Region.
 Over the past 5 years, the Region has constructed the Waterloo Region Museum which now attracts over 80,000 visitors, installed its 12th public art project, approved and implemented policies to conserve significant cultural heritage landscapes, and increased funding to arts and culture organizations by over $560,000.
 Lucille participated in the many meetings and consultations that culminated in the creation of the Creative Enterprise Initiative (CEI) and continues to be involved with the change this organization is supporting in our cultural sector.

-Tristan Surtees & Charles Blanc, Bio: Sans façon artist and architect duo Sans façon, Tristan Surtees and Charles Blanc, explore the relationship between people and places through their art projects.
+Sans facon, Bio: Artist and architect duo Sans façon, Tristan Surtees and Charles Blanc, explore the relationship between people and places through their art projects.
 They work internationally on projects ranging from ephemeral performances and permanent pieces in public spaces, to developing and implementing strategies involving artists in the rethinking and re-qualification of specific places.